rwpi/VideoTimestamp/README.md

 3. **Adjust timestamp -1 hour**
     - This option moves your video's timestamp backward by one hour, to address other camcorder misconfigurations.
     - After using this feature, verify your camcorder's settings to prevent future timestamp errors.

+## "Tools" Menu
+The tools menu contains three tools which you can run manually:

+1. **Import Today from SD Card**
+    - The Import tool will find today's video from your SD card, then copy it to your computer.
+    - It will create a folder for today's date in your Videos folder (Windows) or Movies folder (MacOS) where the imported files will be copied to.
+    - It will then automatically add the imported files to the VTS Input Files list and set today's folder to the VTS Output Folder.
+    - Once your files are imported, the only thing left to do is click "Timestamp Videos."

+2. **Show .MTS Files On SD Card**
+    - The Show SD Card tool will automatically find the buried folder in your SD card where your video files are kept and open that folder in a file browser for you.
+    - This tool is intended solely for the user's reference and convenience.
+The folder is otherwise difficult to manually access for MacOS users or new Windows users.

+3. **Automatic Renaming Tool**
+    - The Renamer tool will automatically add a clip number and Claimant/Integrity tag to your file names.
+    - It will ask you to choose a folder.
+All VTS timestamped files and Lawmate .MOV files in that folder will be renamed.
+    - If you need to fix your clip numbers after adding or removing files from your folder, the Renamer can be run multiple times.

 ## Licenses and Acknowledgements
 This project is created and maintained by Robert Webber.
 It is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.